 Information about COVID-19 is rapidly changing, as is the advice and support available.
 Please return to this page regularly.

-If you suspect or have a coronavirus outbreak in a care setting (1 or more resident/s or staff affected), call the local Public Health England Health Protection Team immediately and kept the team informed of any escalations
+If you suspect or have a coronavirus outbreak in a care setting (one or more resident/s or staff affected), contact Public Health England via 0300 303 8162 (option 9 for a Covid call).

 If you have a COVID-19 concern or query affecting your service, or are not receiving email briefings, please contact our Incident Room via ASCCOVID19@somerset.gov.uk.
 You can also phone us on 07790 577338.